Workspace layout

 TRASH_ROOTnode in the op log, not deleted from any file. - No

 archive/folder.
-Archived pages are just pages you stopped referencing — they’re still inpages/. - No per-workspace plugins / config beyond
+Archived pages are just pages you stopped referencing — they’re still inpages/. - No per-workspace config beyond

 Sharing a workspace

-Phase 2+ doesn’t change the file layout.
-The wire protocol just keeps the two directories converging.
+Neither path changes the file layout.
+The transport just keeps the two directories converging.